 Hybrid roles can also be remote in small doses.
 If you have to come into the office twice a week, it’s not suspicious to just say that you’ll work from home for an entire week or two.

 For the purpose of this post, I’ll mostly be focusing on fully remote jobs.
+Work abroad on Jooble is a great way to find remote working jobs to live the full digital nomad lifestyle.

 Does your company allow remote working?